Mi1toFam/Fast-Cook/README.md

 ## Overview
 ### Description
-Fast Cook allows users to search for recipes based on all the ingredients they have at their disposal.
-The app plans to prioritize certain ingredients over others for users to have the best experience (example: prioritizing chicken over bread crumbs for Chicken Alfredo).
-The app also plans to filter recipes based on how long it takes each recipe to be prepared.
+Fast Cook allows users to quickly search for the best recipes based on all the materials they have at their disposal.
+The app also plans to filter recipes based on how long it takes each recipe to be prepared, along with certain dietary restrictions.
 The app will also allow users to save recipes by being able to sign into an account.

 ### App Evaluation